manjaro/pamac/README.md

 #### Features

- - DBus daemon to perform transactions
+ - Library to access package infos and run transactions
- - GTK3 frontend
+ - Python bindings
- - Tray icon
+ - GTK3 frontend with Dbus daemon
- - Updates notifications
+ - Tray icon with Updates notifications

 #### Installing from source